Denis Lebel: Career after politics

-Lebel announced on June 19, 2017, that he will be stepping down as an MP in the following weeks, before the House of Commons resumed sitting in the fall.
+Lebel announced on June 19, 2017, that he would step down as an MP in the following weeks, before the House of Commons resumed sitting in the fall.
 The seat was lost to the Liberals in the following by-election.

 The Montreal Gazette reported on June 20, 2017, that Lebel was to be appointed as the CEO of Québec Forest Industry Council.
 It was also reported that then-premier of Quebec, Philippe Couillard was interested in recruiting Lebel to run for the Quebec Liberals in the 2018 Quebec general election, but he did not run.